stuntrally/stuntrally3/Developing.md

 It is not paged, does not have impostors (like it was in old SR with paged-geometry).
 Simply uses Ogre-Next Items that will be automatically HW instanced, to reduce draw calls, also works with mesh LODs.
 All models are placed during track load by code in `src/common/SceneTrees.cpp`.

+### Objects .mesh

+For Vegetation, Objects, etc.
+All models in **`.mesh`** files from old SR, need to be converted to newer version for SR3 using `OgreMeshTool`.
+Provided Python script `config/ogre-mesh.py` is helpful for this.
+Comments inside have more detail.
+It can process whole dir (e.g. new `objects3/` with files to convert) and has command presets, with LODs set up.

 ### Grass 🌿